randrini/nzbdav/README.md

 --links
 ```

-The "--links" setting in RClone is important.
+The `--links` setting in RClone is important.
 It allows *.rclonelink files within the webdav to be translated to symlinks when mounted onto your filesystem.

+> NOTE: Be sure to use an updated version of rclone that supports the `--links` argument.
+> * Version `v1.70.3` has been known to support it.
+> * Version `v1.60.1-DEV` has been known _not_ to support it.

 # Radarr / Sonarr